 The virtual exhibit is part of Yugto ng Sining, or Stages of Art program, which aims to preserve Filipino culture and heritage through awareness and appreciation of the arts.
-Under the program, BPI Foundation also organized an art-making contest for BPI employees to recognize and amplify their artistic abilities, and launched #KulturaSerye, a social media campaign that features the life and works of various Filipino visual artists in the BPI Art Collection.
+Under the program, BPI Foundation organized an art-making contest for BPI employees to recognize and amplify their artistic abilities and launched #KulturaSerye.
+This social media campaign features the life and works of various Filipino visual artists in the BPI Art Collection.

 BPI: Banking on the Arts is available for public viewing online until September 24, 2021.